burito/vr-vulkan/README.md

 Run it however you normally would.
 On Mac, if you want to run the naked executable (the one without the icon), be aware that the keyboard will not work.
 That's a feature of MacOS.

 ### Linux
-    ~/.steam/steam/ubuntu12_32/steam-runtime/run.sh ./vulkan
+    ./vulkan
     # ~~or~~
-    LD_LIBRARY_PATH=. ./vulkan
+    ~/.steam/steam/ubuntu12_32/steam-runtime/run.sh ./vulkan
-The latter will use the OpenVR library packaged in this repository, which should be enough for it to load, but I don't think OpenVR will function correctly, or at all.
+The latter is the canonical way to run things in the Steam Environment.
+Or at least it was... seems to work great now without it.
+It is using the libopenvr_api.so in the deps/lin directory.

 ### All Platforms